danionella/veith_et_al_2025/README.md

 ### Installation Instructions

 1. Install [conda for Python 3.x](https://github.com/conda-forge/miniforge).
-2. Navigate to the directory containing this file.
+2. Clone the repository and change into the folder containing this README
 3. Run the following commands in your terminal:

     ```bash